steveklabnik/blog/posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 "Okay, then just use a class.
 Your blog sucks."
 Well, let's check out what [the HTML5 spec says about classes](http://www.w3.org/TR/html5/elements.html#classes).

-{% blockquote %}
-Basically nothing about semantics.
+> Basically nothing about semantics.
-{% endblockquote %}

 Okay, so that's paraphrased.
 But still, the spec basically says some stuff about the details of implementing classes, but absolutely nothing about the